codesandbox/codesandbox-client/packages/homepage/content/docs/2-live.md

 All sandboxes on CodeSandbox are live, meaning you can share your sandbox with others for real time collaboration on code.
-You can simultaneously create, delete, edit for real time collaboration on code.
-You can simultaneously create, delete, edit and move files and code with others in a sandbox, as well as chat about your and move files and code with others in a sandbox, as well as chat about your changes.
-It's like Google Docs, but for coding. changes.
+You can simultaneously create, delete, edit and move files and code with others in a sandbox, as well as chat about your changes.
 It's like Google Docs, but for coding.

 ![Live mode](./images/live-screenshot.png?v1)